rweigel/stats/notes.md

 Viusally, the number of ways $A$ or $B$ occured: $n(A \cup B) = n(A) + n(B) - n(A \text{ and } B)$

-Divide by the total number of dots, $n$, use the relative frequency interpretation of probability, and use $\cap$ in place of "and":
+Divide by the total number of dots, $n$, use the relative frequency interpretation of probability, and replace $\cap$ with "and":

 $P(A \cup B) = P(A) + P(B) - P(A \cap B)$